arwhirang/affinity_prediction_BGNN/README.md

 ## affinity prediction
 - run the "src2/train.py"

+## ensemble
+- I used ensemble for the final result. the code can be found in the utilities folder

 I am beutifying the codes... please ask me anything if you feel confused.